 The demos recorded over the years through several line-ups are all there is to show for three years of work and development.
 The demos were usually recorded immediately after writing a song, sometimes the same night it was written.
 The recordings are mostly live performances by the band playing all together.
 Sometimes vocals and lead guitar were overdubbed.

-The best stuff tends to be from 2008 with Mikey on guitar, everyone worked together nicely at that point.
-Once Mikey left, it really fell apart although no one could admit it at the time.
+The best stuff tended to be from 2008 with Mikey on rhythm guitar, everyone worked together nicely at that point.
+Once Mikey left, it really started falling apart although no one could admit it at the time.

 Bill - all guitars

 * Bill + Mikey - guitars

 ** Bill + Mikey - guitars ; Mikey - Bass

 Rob - drums

 Travis - lead vocals